Date of Update: 8/23/2017

 - Students taking January or May general examinations must select a general examination advisor by the end of the second week of the term in which the exam is to be taken.
 The general examination advisor will assist the student in preparing the student's general examination proposal.
 (Normally the general examination advisor will chair the student's general exam.
 Selection of the advisor will be a matter of negotiation between the student and a faculty member, in consultation with the Director of Graduate Studies.)

-- Students taking January or May general examinations will submit their proposals to the DGS, with a copy to their General Exam advisor, on the Monday morning after midterm break..
+- Students taking January or May general examinations will submit their proposals to the DGS, with a copy to their General Exam advisor, by the Monday morning after midterm break..

-- Students taking October general examinations will select a general examination advisor by the end of spring break of the previous academic year, and will submit a proposal by May 15.
+- Students taking October general examinations will select a general examination advisor by the Monday morning after spring break of the previous academic year, and will submit a proposal by May 15.

 In addition, you must satisfy all pre-generals requirements (including the undergraduate lecture) by September 20 for October generals, by December 15 for January generals, and by April 30 for May generals.